mhuebert/re-view/docs/re-view/view-specs.md

     ```clj
     {:spec/props {:age #(> % 13)}}
     ```
-3. A map containing a `:spec` key, which itself is a spec.
-(Specs are recursively resolved.)
+3. A map containing a `:spec` key, which itself is a spec, alongside additional options.
     ```clj
     {:spec/props {:age {:spec #(> % 13)
                         :required true}}}
     ```

+### Spec options

-With the map form, can add metadata.
-Let's add a docstring (`:doc`), and specify that the key is required (`:required`):
+With the map form, we can add metadata like `:doc` and `:required`.

 ```clj
 (defview greeting